Desktop VersionSite MapContact UsShare RSS

 Supervisory Activities

 The Department will conduct desk-based reviews, on-site reviews and thematic reviews to ensure compliance.
-If the required information provided by the financial institution under section 50C contain errors or omissions or the required procedures in section 50B have not been followed, the Department will take appropriate measures, including legal actions, to rectify the errors or to enforce compliance.
+If the required information provided by the financial institutions under section 50C contains errors or omissions or the required procedures in section 50B have not been followed, the Department will take appropriate measures, including legal actions, to rectify the errors or to enforce compliance.

 The Department will also review the non-reporting financial institutions to ensure they have satisfied the conditions set out in Schedule 17C for exemption from the due diligence and reporting requirements.